Carbon Dioxide Removal

 Large-scale Carbon Dioxide Removal (CDR), also known as negative emissions, or carbon drawdown, aims to address the primary human source of climate change by removing carbon dioxide permanently from the atmosphere to be stored underground or under the ocean floor.
 If deployed at a planetary scale, CDR could help prevent ocean acidification and slow the rate of global warming.
 CDR is not a substitute for rapidly reducing greenhouse gas emissions, which is essential under any scenario.

 The policy briefs and report on governing large-scale carbon dioxide removal are also available in:

 Guest post by Duncan McLaren

 Guest post by Bindu Bhandari and Viktor Jósa

-C2GLearn Webinar Q&A Governance of Direct Air Carbon Dioxide Capture and StorageThis webinar on the C2GLearn Webinar: Governance of DACCS features two expert overviews, followed by a moderated Q&A session, during which audience members are invited to submit...
+C2GLearn Webinar Q&A Governance of Bioenergy with Carbon Capture and StorageThis webinar features three expert overviews on the governance of Bioenergy with Carbon Capture and Storage (BECCS).
+It was followed by a moderated Q&A session, during which audience...

 In the interest of promoting global discussion about the need for governance of large-scale Carbon Dioxide Removal, C2G developed a set of icons representing these approaches, available to all to use freely.

 The icons are available in png and svg file formats.